 Writing and replying to email is easy with the smart keyboard.
 It suggests words, corrects spelling, and inserts punctuation.
 It recognizes email addresses from your contacts.
 And it supports over 50 languages.

 Mail makes it easy by grouping messages in a thread.
 The original email and its many replies appear under the most recent message.
 Of course, some emails are more important than others.
 So Mail lets you set up a VIP list.
 It designates emails from VIPs with a star and alerts you when you receive one.
 And iCloud recognizes VIP email on all your devices.

 If an email contains images and photos, you’ll see them right in the message and you can save them to your Camera Roll.
 Mail also lets you open PDF, iWork, and Microsoft Office files with a tap.
 It’s even easy to attach photos and video without leaving the Mail app.

 Add all your accounts.

 Mail works with popular email providers including Google Gmail, Microsoft Exchange, Yahoo!
 Mail, Hotmail, and AOL — along with most industry-standard IMAP and POP systems.

-Both a way to read books and a way to download them, iBooks transforms the simple act of reading into something simply delightful.
-Download iBooks for free from the App Store
+Both a way to read books and a way to discover them, iBooks transforms the simple act of reading into something simply delightful.
+Download iBooks free from the App Store

-iBooks features the best of what’s new right at the top of the page.
-Scroll the stacks and you’ll find 2 million books and counting — including new Multi-Touch books.2 The books you choose download right to your iPad, and iCloud makes them available on your other iOS devices.
+The iBookstore features the best of what's new right at the top of the page.
+You'll ﬁnd hundreds of thousands of titles and counting.2 Download books straight to your iPad, and iCloud makes them available on your other iOS devices too.